It’s not a roast dinner without roast potatoes and that’s why we believe it's important you to spend a little more time getting them right.

 Ideally the potatoes you start with should be roughly the same size.
 If not, cut them into even-sized pieces: 5cm across is great.

 It may seem counter-intuitive, but to get the fluffy interior that epitomises the best roast potatoes, they must be boiled before they are roasted.
 Or, more specifically: par-boiled – ie part boiled, not fully cooked, in salted water.

 To do this, put your peeled potatoes in a large saucepan and add just enough cold tap water to cover them.
 You want enough salt that you can really taste it in the water.
 Bring slowly to the boil then, once the potatoes are at a proper rolling boil, reduce the heat so they simmer at a steady pace.

-Once done, drain the potatoes in a colander.
-This action alone will help rough up the exterior for a crisper finish.
+Once done, gently drain the potatoes in a colander.
+This action alone will help to slightly rough up the exterior for a crispier finish.
 If you like a lot of crunch, shake them against the side of the colander a couple of times, or scrape the exterior of the potatoes with the tines of a fork.

 3. FIND THE RIGHT ROASTING TIN

 A bad workman blames his tools, but you won’t produce great roast potatoes with an unsuitable pan.

 You want one large enough to take the potatoes in a single layer, with some space around them.
 The pan should also have a thick bottom, so please put down those cake tins and get yourself a really solid, dedicated roasting tin.